rackerlabs/rackspace-how-to/content/general/iad2-data-center-migration-customer-faq.md

 tampered with.
 The vehicles will have GPS tracking, will not display the Rackspace logo, and will be followed by Rackspace personnel.

-Data in our shared SAN environment will be replicated over to IAD3 before each migration date and will be kept synchronized with IAD2 until the devices are turned off at the start of the maintenance windows.
+Data in our shared SAN environment will be replicated to IAD3 before each migration date and will be kept synchronized with IAD2 until the devices are turned off at the start of the maintenance windows.